interdpth/KiNoMet/README.md

 instead of applying yuv math and keeping lots of memory around, meteo just encodes the rgb15 value while reading the codebook which allows for massive gains. should allow for 2 more strips.
+Meteo uses the ICC library provided by Windows to encode their Cinepak based files.